sanjeev2k72k3/Ocular-Disease-Detection-Using-Retinal-Fundus-Image/README.md

 ## Results

-The model achieves high accuracy in disease classification with:
+The model achieves high accuracy of 98.3% in disease classification with:
 - Robust feature extraction
 - Effective disease detection
 - Real-time processing capabilities